datjan/HomeSpanUI/README.md

 Now you can setup the devices you want to use with your controller

 ### Pair with HomeKit
-At least pair HomeSpanUI with your HomeKit with the help of the Apple "Home" App.
+At least pair HomeSpanUI with your HomeKit with the help of the qr-code published on the webinterface.

-You have to use the “I Don’t Have a Code or Cannot Scan" or "Weitere Optionen..." function during adding process.

 For advanced information read [HomeKit pairing documentation](docs/HomeKitPairing.md)